-Chronic obstructive pulmonary disease (COPD) is a highly prevalent condition which imposes a substantial burden in terms of disability and impairment of quality of life [1].
-COPD is also a leading cause of death worldwide, projected to increase within the next decade, since the prevalence of cigarette smoking continues to rise and the population ages [2, 3].
-Poor exercise tolerance and reduced quality of life partially owing to muscle dysfunction are major complaints in patients with COPD.
+KEYWORDS: Chronic obstructive pulmonary disease, muscle compartments, oxidised proteins, respiratory muscles, superoxide anion hronic obstructive pulmonary disease (COPD) is a highly prevalent condition that imposes a substantial burden in terms of disability and impairment of quality of life [1].
+COPD is also a leading cause of death worldwide and is projected to increase within the next decade, since the prevalence of cigarette smoking continues to rise and the population ages [2, 3].
+Poor exercise tolerance and reduced quality of life, partially owing to muscle dysfunction, are major complaints in patients with COPD.

-Several reports have shown that in severe COPD, the main inspiratory muscle, the diaphragm, undergoes adaptive modifications that probably render the overloaded muscle more resistant to fatigue [4-8].
-However, there is growing evidence that in vitro fiber contractile function is also impaired in the diaphragms of patients with COPD [9], even at early stages of their disease, as was shown by reduced myosin heavy chain (MyHC) content and increased protein degradation via the ubiquitin-proteasome pathway [10, 11].
-Oxidative stress, among other factors, was also suggested as a contributor to this process of muscle dysfunction and wasting [12-14], although its specific role is yet to be fully elucidated.
-The oxidative posttranslational modifications of proteins may cause loss of protein function as a result of oxidation of residues in the protein active site.
+Several reports have shown that in severe COPD the main inspiratory muscle, the diaphragm, undergoes adaptive modifications that probably render the overloaded muscle more resistant to fatigue [4-8].
+However, there is growing evidence that in vitro fibre contractile function is also impaired in the diaphragms of patients with COPD [9], even at early stages of their disease, as shown by reduced myosin heavy chain (MyHC) content and increased protein degradation via the ubiquitin-proteasome pathway [10, 11].
+Oxidative stress, among other factors, was also suggested to be a contributor to this process of muscle dysfunction and wasting [12-14], although its specific role is yet to be fully elucidated.
+The oxidative post-translational modifications of proteins may cause loss of protein function as a result of oxidation of residues in the protein active site.
 In other cases, oxidation of critical residues may lead to increased proteolytic degradation of the modified proteins [15].
-Indeed, it has also been suggested that reactive oxygen species (ROS) cascade regulates pathophysiological signaling, leading to proteolysis and apoptosis when synthesized at high levels within the myofibers [16].
+Indeed, it has also been suggested that the